Search for Supreme Court leaker falls to former Army colonel

 “She didn’t like the tomfoolery of some of the boys, some of the guys, in our company.
 They were young men.
 They do stupid stuff.
 She did not like that,” Freidel remembered, adding Curley “wanted to be surrounded with intellectuals, people that were smart to challenge her.”

-Curley, was dubbed “Swirlin’ Curl” in West Point’s yearbook, which listed her hometown as Baltimore.
-She was also something of an introvert, Freidel said, adding that she never met Curley’s parents, just an aunt and uncle, and couldn’t remember her talking about siblings.
+Curley was dubbed “Swirlin’ Curl” in West Point’s yearbook, which listed her hometown as Baltimore.
+She was something of an introvert, Freidel said, adding that she never met Curley’s parents, just an aunt and uncle, and couldn’t remember her talking about siblings.

 In school, Curley was interested in American politics and government, an interest that coincided with one West Point requirement: being knowledgeable about current affairs.
 The New York Times was delivered every morning and cadets were supposed to be able to talk about four articles in the paper every day, Freidel remembered.